stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 function might pair the highest nominated timestamp with the transaction set that has the highest hash value.

-Not every node can influence the composite value for any given slot.
-Whether or not a node can affect a given slot depends on how many other nodes include that node in their quorum slices, as well as how the current slot number and history perturb a cryptographic hash of nodes' public keys.

 # Protocol

 The protocol consists of exchanging digitally-signed messages bound to